 In this guide, I’ll cover every possible fix for a Samsung TV that’s dark on top, and I’m very confident that you can use this to get your TV back up and running again.

-If the top half of your Samsung TV gets darker over a period of days and weeks, then this indicates a failing backlight, but if it suddenly goes dark and stays at the same level, it could just be a software change that can be fixed by adjusting your backlight settings or a loose cable within your TV.
+If the top half of your Samsung TV gets darker over a period of days and weeks, then this indicates a failing backlight, but if it suddenly goes dark and stays at the same level, it could just be an issue with the Smart Hub that can be fixed in 30 seconds.

 I’ll cover all of the possible fixes below.